Appliance repair guides and brand insight.

 Thermostat Resetting Every Three Hours Before a Walnut Creek Showing

-A Walnut Creek listing had a thermostat that wiped its program every three hours.
-The equipment was healthy.
-The thermostat's board had failed, so we diagnosed and replaced it the same day before the open house.
+A Walnut Creek listing had a thermostat wiping its program every three hours.
+The HVAC was healthy.
+We diagnosed a failed control board and replaced it in time for the showing weekend.

 Read post → -